Villareal vs. Liverpool: day, time and where to watch the Champions game

 key data

-For the center of the field they will be as pivots Étienne Capoue and Dani Parejo together with Francis Coquelin or Samu Chukwueze and Gio Lo Celso.
+For the center of the field, Étienne Capoue and Dani Parejo will be as pivots along with Francis Coquelin or Samu Chukwueze and Gio Lo Celso.
 Gerard Moreno and Boulayé Dia are expected to play in attack.

 Game this Tuesday at 2 in the afternoon and can be seen on Espn.